pulkitjalan/ip-geolocation/README.md

 ### Update Database

 There is an update command available to help with updating and installing a local geoip database.
 The following will download and install/update the database file to `/path/to/database.mmdb`.
+[As of 30th December 2019, Maxmind requires users to create an account and use a license key to download the databases](https://blog.maxmind.com/2019/12/18/significant-changes-to-accessing-and-using-geolite2-databases/).

 ```php
 <?php